 Planting Stromanthe sanguinea

-- When it comes to soil, a peat-based medium is often recommended for this plant.
-Because peat moss isn’t the most renewable resource, try creating an alternative by mixing your own: a combination of coco coir, potting soil and perlite should work well.
+Because peat isn’t the most renewable resource, try creating an alternative by mixing your own soil.
+A combination of water-retaining coco coir, potting soil and drainage-increasing perlite should work well.

 Watering Stromanthe sanguinea

 When figuring out the proper watering schedule for your Stromanthe sanguinea, it’s very important to keep in mind that this plant likes its soil moist but never wet for longer periods of time.
 To prevent the soil from becoming either too wet or to dry, try watering once the top inch (2-3 cm) or so has dried.

 There are a few things you can do to keep the moisture level around the plant high enough.
 The best option is to place it near a humidifier, a bit of an investment but definitely worth considering if you grow many tropical plants in your home.

 You can also try regularly misting the plant, placing it near other plants or using a humidity tray.

 You can fertilize Stromanthe sanguinea during the growing season as long as it’s producing new leaves.